TomatenKuchenDEV/docs/docs/twitch.md

 - `channel.raid`: When the channel is raided
 - `user.update`: When the user updates it's public account data

-You can create up to 10 triggers per server.
+You can create up to 10 elements per server, which equals 10 different streamers with a live notification each.

-That means, if you create `stream.online` and `stream.offline` triggers for every streamer you want to be notified for, you can currently add up to 5 streamers per server.

 ## Commands